 Advantages for Merchants

-CPM, or cost per 1000 banner views, is used to calculate banner advertising fees.
+CPM, or cost per 1000 banner views, calculates banner advertising fees.

 The PPA model of the affiliate channel applies to the proportion paid to an affiliate, and the merchant only has to pay when a sale is accomplished.

-Furthermore, if the buyer likes the retailer, they are likely to make their next purchase directly from the business’s website.
+Furthermore, if the buyer likes the retailer, they will likely make their next purchase directly from the business’s website.

 Result: You’ll have a customer for life.